 The summary unaudited pro forma condensed consolidated financial and other information presented below reflect the pro forma effect of the West Coast Acquisition and related transactions, including our Credit Facility Amendment.
 The summary unaudited pro forma condensed consolidated statements of operations for the nine months ended September 30, 2017 and the year ended December 31, 2016 assume the West Coast Acquisition and related transactions occurred at January 1, 2016.
-The summary unaudited pro forma adjustments are based upon available information and certain assumptions that we believe are reasonable.
+The summary unaudited pro forma balance sheet data as of September 30, 2017 assumes the West Coast Acquisition and related transactions occurred as of September 30, 2017.
+The pro forma adjustments are based upon available information and certain assumptions that we believe are reasonable.
 The summary unaudited pro forma condensed consolidated financial information is for informational purposes only and does not purport to project the results of operations for any future period.